Provincial Communication Team

 All submissions for inclusion in Across The Plain are subject to editing processes and the editors decision in all matters is final.

-In 2001 the Province launched the first website designed exclusively to promote Witlshire Freemasonry, and ten years later the website was re-launched having undegone a makeover.
+In 2001 the Province launched the first website designed exclusively to promote Wiltshire Freemasonry, and in the intervening period it has been modifed and now provides an even better user experience.

-The Provincial twitter site is also accessible for reading and 'tweeting' from the newly designed front page.
+The Province has an active twitter site @wiltspgl which is accessible for reading and 'tweeting' from the website front page.

 The Provincial Web Master (technical issues) is Barry Cooper.

-Please remember that UGLE has strict guidelines as to what can and what cannot be contained in a web site, to avoid any disruption to any plans you might have for a Lodge web site please contact the Provincial Web Master before undertaking any work or entering into any contract or agreement to develop and build a web site.
+Please remember that UGLE and the Province have strict guidelines as to what can and what cannot be contained in a web site, to avoid any disruption to any plans you might have for a Lodge web site please contact the Provincial Web Master before undertaking any work or entering into any contract or agreement to develop and build a web site.

 Our Display Trailer

-The public face of Wiltshire Freemasonry is enhanced by the Provincial Display Unit, purpose built, it provides the ideal facility to be located at local events such as the Armed Services day in Trowbridge, and the Energency Services Show.
+The public face of Wiltshire Freemasonry is enhanced by the Provincial Display Trailer.
+Purpose built, it provides the ideal facility to be located at local events such as the Armed Services day in Trowbridge, and at venues such as Salisbury Market.

-Manned by volunteers under the ever watchful eye of Paul Brown, the display unit attracts lots of interest and offers members of the public the opportunity to obtain information about the role of Freemasonry in the community.
+Manned by volunteers under the ever watchful eye of Gordon Lindsay and Paul Sharp, the display unit attracts lots of interest and offers members of the public the opportunity to obtain information about the role of Freemasonry in the community.

-If you wish to help in moving and manning the Provincial Display Unit why not contact Paul Brown he will be very happy to explain what is involved and when and where the display stand will next be used.
+If you wish to help in moving and manning the Provincial Display Unit email Gordon Lindsay He will be very happy to explain what is involved and when and where the display stand will next be located.

-The Provincial Display Unit is managed by Paul Brown and Gordon Lindsay.
+The Provincial Display Unit is managed by Gordon Lindsay and Paul Sharp.

 Creative developments are in the capable hands of Ian Lever.

-Communication with local media is managed by Tony Batchelor.
+Communication with local media is managed by Des Morgan.

 Photography is viewed and created through the lens of Adrian Wooster.
 Gary Dolphin and Simon Grove.